drupalprojects/memcache/README.txt

 For instructions on 1 and 2 above, please see the INSTALLATION.txt file that comes with the memcache module download.

-At this time, only memcache.inc is available in Drupal 7.
-The memcache.inc.db file has not yet been ported.

 http://www.lullabot.com/files/memcache-inc.png

 In Drupal 7+, you no longer should set cache_inc in settings.php.
 Instead, you